Sealing pulpers is tough.

 This video shows the actual mechanical seal in operation.

 Have a tough to seal application in your facility?
+Ask is about it!
 Our team has valuable experience with an extensive range of sealing challenges, and gladly provides technical assistance to businesses in Wisconsin and Upper Michigan.